jaghaimo/starpocalypse/README.md

 **Industry Module**

 No configuration file for industries exists yet.

-The list of factions affected by item removal rules are found in `itemRemover.csv`.

 Two files regulate station additions (`station*.csv`): faction map which points which station tech to use depending on faction, and database file that is needed to prevent stations being added multiple times.